ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/cluster/cluster-view.markdown

 {PANEL}

 * **1.** A new server/node will start as **Passive**, meaning it is _not_ part of any cluster yet.
-         Learn how to add a node to a cluster in: [Adding a Node to a Cluster](../../../studio/server/cluster/add-node-to-cluster).
+         Learn how to add a node to a cluster in: [Setting a Cluster](../../studio/cluster/setting-a-cluster).

 * **2.** When a node is added to a cluster, it immediately becomes the **Leader** if it is the only node in the cluster.